facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 I decided not to bother writing tests, at least initially.
 In a sense, this felt "dirty", but I still think it was the right call given what I was trying to do:

--   Given that I was going to experiment, adding, removing, and rearranging features, the cost of maintaining unit tests outweighed the value they were going to provide.
+-   Since I was going to experiment, adding, removing, and rearranging features, the cost of maintaining unit tests would outweigh their value.
 I didn't mind introducing little logic bugs; I was going to use the app myself anyway, so I expected that most significant bugs would just surface over time.

 -   In my experience, integration tests are the ones that provide the most value in terms of confidence that the application works as expected.
 More so for this project, where the bulk of the work (and the majority of the bugs) came from interacting with external sources and from the UI.
 But, while I could have caught some bugs earlier and prevented some regressions if I had integration tests in place, implementing them required an effort that just wasn't worth it upfront.